quarus/Milestones/README.md

 ![Adjustments](/Images/Adjustments.png)

 ## Please Note
 Milestones is a little side project of mine and _very much_ "Work In Progess".
-Even though I use it for my own project management duties it still has quite a few bugs and issues.
+Even though I use it for some of my own project management duties it still has quite a few bugs and issues.
 So, use at your own risk!
 Feedback and code contributions are welcome 🙂.

 ## License
 Milestones is released under the Mozilla Public License (MPL) 2.0.